-As a professional snagger, you have a responsibility to your customer to provide a comprehensive and professional defect report of their newly built home, identifying snags (defects) that should be honest and to the current building regulations and standards.
+As a professional snagger, you have a responsibility to your customer to provide a comprehensive and professional defect report of their newly built home, identifying snags (defects), from creaks to cracks, that should be honest and to the current building regulations and standards.

 It is important not to inflate your reports with items that the builder is never going to rectify and will certainly put your customer in conflict with their builder and possibly ruin their experience of owning a brand-new house.

 Check out some of the snags we have found on our YouTube channel.

 So, what do you need to become a professional snagger?

 I would start with a trade background, one which allows you to have seen most build sequences on-site from foundation to handover?

 I would then expect a minimum of at least ten years in site management or higher with qualifications such as an NVQ in The Built Environment.
 It would also be advantageous to have professional membership of the Chartered Institute of Building (CIOB) Chartered Association of Building Engineers (CABE), Royal Institute of Chartered Surveyors (RICS) or similar.
 This will ensure you carry out your snagging surveys to the highest industry standard.